BGDlab/Locutus/README.md

 For example, an internal "TRiG Secrets Manager" package is still referenced by, though not included, in the Locutus code for this reference release.
 This package provides secure access to [Vault](https://www.hashicorp.com/en/products/vault)-based TRiG unified secrets that contain configurations and connection information for various Locutus components, including databases (within an instance of [Postgres](https://www.postgresql.org)) and our Research PACS (an instance of [Orthanc](https://www.orthanc-server.com)).
 Please see the [Deploying Locutus](#deployment) section for further details.

-Should you be interested in helping generalize and enhance Locutus to make it more plug-and-playable outside of our internal CHOP infrastructure, please reach out to: 🚧 DL-locutus-support@chop.edu 🚧 (FORTHCOMING)
+Should you be interested in helping generalize and enhance Locutus to make it more plug-and-playable outside of our internal CHOP infrastructure, please reach out to us, at:
+*  DL-locutus-support@chop.edu

 ## LICENSE INFO

 This project is released under a Non-Commercial Research License.
-For commercial use, please contact 🚧 DL-locutus-support@chop.edu 🚧 (FORTHCOMING) for licensing terms.
+For commercial use, please contact us at DL-locutus-support@chop.edu for licensing terms.

 Non-Commercial Research License
 Copyright ©2025 The Children's Hospital of Philadelphia.